Credit utilization ratio: What you need to know

 How does credit utilization affect your credit scores?

-Credit utilization matters because it’s one of the factors that affect your credit scores.
+Credit utilization matters because it’s one of the factors that affect your credit scores—along with things like credit mix and payment history.
 Lenders may use credit scores when deciding whether to approve someone for credit and what terms to offer.

 Credit-scoring models may consider your credit utilization and how much unpaid debt you currently have when calculating your scores.
 Keep in mind that there are many different credit-scoring models.
 And how credit utilization and unpaid debt affect your scores can vary.